andgc02/Festinest/apps/mobile/README.md

 4. **Run the app**
    - Start Metro: `npm run start`.
    - When the app boots, `lib/firebase.ts` initializes Firebase using the env vars.
 If any value is missing, the app throws an error immediately so you can fix the configuration.

+## Project roadmap

+- See `../docs/roadmap.md` for the current implementation plan, component library checklist, and weekly milestones.